The Family Pet offers euthanasia for most pets.

 Remember that everyone is different and there is no right or wrong way to deal with this situation.
 It is what you feel is best for you.

-Cremation services are provided by a trusted pet crematory company.
+Cremation services are provided by *Gateway Pet Memorial.
 There is a choice of a non-private cremation with no return of ashes, or a private cremation after which your pet's ashes will be returned to you.

 Be aware that other pets in the family also frequently grieve for the loss of their companion.
 They exhibit their grief by a lack of appetite, loss of desire to play, or a mild lethargy.
 These behaviors should be mild and short-lived.
 Be sure to contact The Family Pet to assure there's not a medical reason involved.